wkoleilat-happytitan/aie5-hw3-pythonicrag/README.md

 Due to the way the repository is created - it should be straightforward to deploy this to a Hugging Face Space!

-> NOTE: If you wish to go through the local deployments using `chainlit run app.py` and Docker - please feel free to do so!
+> NOTE: If you wish to go through the local deployments using `uv run chainlit run app.py` and Docker - please feel free to do so!

 <details>
     <summary>Creating a Hugging Face Space</summary>